 Here’s How:

-- Shift the story from activities to outcomes: Don’t show what legal did; show what legal achieved.
+- Shift the story from activities to outcomes: Don’t show what Legal did (volume); show what Legal achieved (impact).

 - Translate your metrics for each audience: CEOs care about strategy, CFOs want ROI, business units want speed.